Kayleerich/mimicDetector/README.md

 # mimicDetector
-mimicDetector identifies small regions of pathogen proteins that share high sequence similarity to proteins of their host.
-Our goal is to narrow the search for mimicry from millions of potential regions to a quantity that is more manageable for manual curation.
+mimicDetector is a Snakemake pipeline for identifying short regions of pathogen proteins that share high sequence similarity to proteins of their host.

 ## Running the pipeline
 The pipeline requires >=Python3.6 as well as pre-installation of [POPScomp](https://github.com/Fraternalilab/POPScomp).
 The other programs/packages can be installed into a new conda environment using the [snake_mimics.yml](env/snake_mimics.yml) file: `conda env create -f snake_mimics.yml`